-I am an Assistant Professor for Philosophy of Economics at the Faculty of Philosophy at the Erasmus University of Rotterdam.
+I am an Associate Professor at the Faculty of Philosophy at the Erasmus University of Rotterdam.

 Currently, I am working on a research project on the ‘Foundations of Intergenerational Discounting’ (funded by a Marie Curie grant) and on a research project on ‘Measurement Theory for Economic Policy-Making’ (funded by an NWO Veni grant).

 I am also an Associate with the LSE Choice Group and the Centre for Philosophy of Natural and Social Science (CPNSS) at the London School of Economics (LSE).